Reshaping System Controls for a Smart Experience

 Usability Testing

-While the construction of the overlay view is underway, the team is also testing the design with internal users.
+While the backend foundation of the overlay view is underway, the team is also testing the design with internal users & beta testers.
 This step is essential to ensure the concepts hold up in real scenarios, uncover usability issues early, and validate that the experience meets both user expectations and technical constraints.

 Retrospective